Domain-Shift-Aware Conformal Prediction for Large Language Models: Method

 \textbf{Embedding step.} To overcome the challenge of estimating density ratios in the high-dimensional prompt space $\mathcal X$, we leverage a pre-trained embedding model $h: \mathcal X \to \mathcal Z$, where $\mathcal Z$ is a finite-dimensional embedding space.
 The embedding model serves two purposes: (i) it reduces the dimensionality of the prompts, making statistical estimation more feasible; and (ii) it captures the semantic information of the prompts, so that prompts with similar meanings are mapped to nearby points in $\mathcal{Z}$.
 Therefore, the domain shift in prompts can be captured by the domain shift in the embedding space.

-In the embedding space, we define the marginal distributions $\mathcal P_Z$ and $\mathcal P'_Z$ be the marginal distribution of $h(X_1),\ldots,h(X_n)$ and $h(X_{n+1})$, respectively.
-The density ratio in the embedding space is then $\tilde r(z) = (\d \mathcal P'_Z/ \d \mathcal P_Z)(z)$.
+Let $\mathcal P_Z$ and $\mathcal P'_Z$ denote the source- and target-domain prompt distributions in embedding space.
+The density ratio in the embedding space is then $\tilde r(z) = ({\mathrm d}\mathcal P'_Z/ {\mathrm d}\mathcal P_Z)(z)$.
 We carry out CP directly in the embedding space since the embedding preserves the semantic information of the prompts.
-We first consider the weighted CP and thus the corresponding empirical distribution of scores is

-This embedding-based approach provides a practical pathway to apply weighted CP under domain shift for LLMs, where directly estimating density ratios in the raw prompt space would be infeasible.
+Let $\tilde r_i = \tilde r(h(X_i))$ for $i=1,\ldots,n$ and $\tilde r_x = \tilde r(h(x))$ for a new input prompt $x \in \mathcal X$.
+We first consider the weighted CP and thus the corresponding empirical distribution of scores is This embedding-based approach provides a practical pathway to apply weighted CP under domain shift for LLMs, where directly estimating density ratios in the raw prompt space would be infeasible.

 However, even after projecting prompts into a finite-dimensional embedding space, the dimension of $\mathcal{Z}$ remains relatively high in LLM applications, e.g., 384, 768, or 1024 for most BERT-based sentence-transformer models.
-As a result, when the shift between the old and new domains is large, the estimated density ratio can become highly unbalanced.
-In particular, we will have $\tilde r(h(X_{n+1})) \gg \tilde r(h(X_i)), \quad i = 1,\ldots,n$, which implies that the empirical distribution places excessive mass on $\delta_\infty$.
+As a result, when the shift between the source and target domains is large, the estimated density ratio can become highly unbalanced.
+In particular, we will have $\tilde r(h(x)) \gg \tilde r(h(X_i)), \quad i = 1,\ldots,n$, which implies that the empirical distribution places excessive mass on $\delta_\infty$.
 This effect is exacerbated when the calibration sample size $n$ is small, leading the resulting CP set to degenerate into the entire output space $\mathcal{Y}$.
-Such prediction sets are formally valid but practically overly conservative, providing little useful information.
-We want to develop a method which is valid but also efficient.
+Such prediction sets are statistically valid but practically overly conservative, providing little useful information.
+We want to develop a method which is statistically valid but also practically efficient.